codecat/blog/content/2017-08-02-nimble-app-progress.md

 title = "Implementing a stylesheet system is hard" date = 2017-08-02 path = "2017/08/nimble-app-progress"

+[extra]
+og_description = "It's difficult to implement a stylesheet system; a small progress report on my experimental application framework."
 +++

 It has been exactly 1 month since [my last blogpost on Nimble Application Framework](/hardware-accelerated-application-framework).
 In the past month I've been working on and off, particularly on stylesheet experimentation; which I have decided to cut for the time being.